Skip to content

 Knowledge base

-The server ships with an embedded, offline reference so the AI uses real operators rather than inventing them: 629 operators, 68 Python classes, workflow patterns, GLSL techniques and tutorials.
+The server ships with an embedded, offline reference so the AI uses real operators rather than inventing them: 629 operators, 68 Python classes, workflow patterns, GLSL techniques, tutorials, 7 TouchDesigner release profiles, 45 operator compatibility entries, 9 Python API compatibility classes, 6 experimental build series, 7 technique packs with 39 techniques, and 6 TouchDesigner class references.
 These are exposed as MCP resources the AI can read on demand:

 The knowledge base is committed to the repo, so a fresh clone needs only npm install && npm run build. npm run import:bottobot regenerates it from @bottobot/td-mcp and is only needed to refresh it.